msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+* New feature: New filter hook `relevanssi_post_content_after_shortcodes` filters the post content after shortcodes have been processed but before the HTML tags are stripped.

 = 4.7.0 =
 * New feature: New filter hook `relevanssi_admin_search_blocked_post_types` makes it easy to block Relevanssi from searching a specific post type in the admin dashboard.
 There's built-in support for Reusable Content Blocks `rc_blocks` post type, for example.
 * New feature: The reason why a post is not indexed is now stored in the `_relevanssi_noindex_reason` custom field.